Prebiotics and Probiotics… What are they?

 There is lots of research out there, and some probiotic manufacturers recommend taking the supplement on an empty stomach.
 Others will advise you to take it with food.
 Seeing as different microorganisms and bacteria survive in different conditions, it is safe to say that consistency is most important.
 Probiotics don’t stay in your gut for long, but having them pass through your body is when you’ll feel the most gains.
 Aim to take your probiotic at the same time every day as this could actually make them more effective.

 Ensuring you are getting enough pre and probiotics from foods can be difficult.
 Speak to a medical professional about what strains could be right for you.
 Once you get started, let us know if you have experienced any benefits from your pre and probiotics.
 Pay attention to all the benefits and not simply those you are trying to treat.
-You may notice improvements in mood, allergy-tolerance, bowel movements, and more!
-Just remember, not all bacteria is bad!
+You may notice improvements in mood, allergy tolerance, bowel movements, and more!
+Just remember, not all bacteria are bad!
 Make sure you’re fighting the bad guys off with the good!